nkhn-nl/Defrauder/README.md

 3. **Fake Domain Generation**:
    - Defrauder generates possible fake domains by modifying characters in the SLD (e.g., `examp1e.com`, `exampl3.com`, etc.).
 4. **Live Domain Checking**:
-   - Each generated domain is checked to see if it's live using the `dnscan.py` script.
+   - Each generated domain is checked to see if it's live using the `httpx` script.
 5. **Real-time Updates**:
    - As live domains are found, they are displayed in real-time in the terminal.
 6. **Final Results**: